Our capital investment programme is a significant rolling programme of investment to improve existing council facilities or provide new facilities.

 Access to quality, fit-for-purpose outdoor space is essential in order to support the health and wellbeing of our residents.
 We are investing in a number of schemes to support this aim:

 We manage and operate 128 sports pitches and playing fields in Belfast, spread across 28 sites throughout the city.
-We're investing £14.1 million to improve facilities at ten sites across Belfast as well as a further £1 million from the GAA.
+We've invested £14.1 million to improve facilities at ten sites across Belfast as well as a further £1 million from the GAA.

-We’ve invested £1.16 million in an ongoing programme of work to refurbish playgrounds throughout the city.
+Since 2015, we’ve invested over £2.3 million in an ongoing programme of work to refurbish playgrounds throughout the city.

 Multi use games areas (MUGAs) can be used to play a variety of sports including soccer, basketball, netball and Gaelic football.